dotdc/archlinux-installer/README.md

 ⚠️ This installer will format your disk!
 I will not be responsible for any data loss or damage to your computer.

-## Configuration File
+## Configuration

-`config-variables.sh` : Main configuration file (packages, locale, timezone, user, hostname...)
+`config-variables.sh` : Configuration file (packages, locale, timezone, user, hostname...)

 ## Usage